 Information you’ll need to make an international money transfer to Hong Kong

 Last but not least, there's a few pieces of information you'll need to have on hand before you can successfully complete you transfer.
 They include:

 - Personal details including name, address, date of birth, phone number

-- You’ll have to provide your drivers licence, medicare card or passport number
+- Identification documents, such as your our drivers licence, medicare card or passport

 - Details of the account where the transfer money will be deposited from